-Figure 4 and Figure 5 show contours of temperature field and temperature anomaly field estimated from the gridded NEWEx observations at 0830, 0940, and 1030.
-These times are shown as 0830 and 1030 are the closest observation times corresponding to the times of first contact and fourth contact, respectively, and 0940 is the mean time when, according to the NEWEx data, UK sites experienced a maximum temperature anomaly.
-The mean of the maximum temperature anomalies was $-2.2 \pm 0.3^{\circ} C$ .
+Figures 4 and 5 show contours of temperature field and temperature anomaly field estimated from the gridded NEWEx observations at 0830, 0940 and 1030.
+The times 0830 and 1030 are the closest observation times corresponding to the times of first contact and fourth contact, respectively, and 0940 is the mean time when, according to the NEWEx data, UK sites experienced a maximum temperature anomaly.
+The mean of the maximum temperature anomalies was $-2.2 \pm 0.3^{\circ}\text{C}$.

-There was no apparent relationship between the time of the maximum temperature anomaly and the geographical location, as might be expected from the approximately north-eastward propagation of the eclipse over the UK, with the times of maximum obscuration varying from approximately 0925 in the UK's south-west peninsula to 0940 in the north-west of Scotland.
-However, this may be due to the 5-min resolution of the temperature observations being too low to resolve any such relationship, and that majority of the NEWEx submissions were clustered in the central and south-eastern regions, where the maximum obscuration time was similar, occurring at approximately 0930.
-As the mean time of the maximum temperature anomaly was 0940, this implies that the lag between maximum obscuration and maximum temperature anomaly was typically about 10 minutes.
-Comparing the structure of the temperature anomaly fields (Figure 5) with the cloudiness fields (Figure 6), shows that, as expected, temperature anomalies are smaller in magnitude in regions of increased cloudiness.
+There was no apparent relationship between the time of the maximum temperature anomaly and the geographical location, as might be expected from the approximately northeastward propagation of the eclipse over the UK, with the times of maximum obscuration varying from approximately 0925 in the UK's southwest peninsula to 0940 in the northwest of Scotland.
+However, this may be due to the 5 min resolution of the temperature observations being too low to resolve any such relationship, and because the majority of the NEWEx submissions were clustered in the central and southeastern regions, where the maximum obscuration times were similar, occurring at approximately 0930.
+As the mean time of the maximum temperature anomaly was 0940, this implies that the lag between maximum obscuration and maximum temperature anomaly was typically about 10 min.
+Comparing the structure of the temperature anomaly fields (figure 5) with the cloudiness fields (figure 6) shows that, as expected, temperature anomalies are smaller in magnitude in regions of increased cloudiness.